mostafaAbokhadra/Internship/Critical/MV/care-off-MV-patient.md

         - secretions in tube ? -> suction
         - bitting tube ? -> OPA may be neccessary
         - water accumulate in circuit ? -> drain the water on a basket
-        - decrese lung compliance e:g ARDS and pulmonary edema? -> use high PEEP and monitor it's complicatin e:g hypotension
+        - decrease lung compliance e:g ARDS and pulmonary edema? -> use high PEEP and monitor it's complicatin e:g hypotension
         - kinked tubes ? -> fix it

 4. ### apnea alarm